zakimjz/zakimjz.github.io/pages/courses/mlib/assign1.md

 ## What to submit

 * Upload your jupyter notebook on [submitty](https://submitty.cs.rpi.edu/courses/s22/csci4969/gradeable/Assign1)
 * The notebook must have output values for the final test accuracy.
+* Do not submit the data file or directories.